Seagate/cortx/doc/ProvisionReleaseBuild.md

 # Provision Release Build

+# Hardware Specifications - Single-Node VM deployment

+- Please create VM(s) with at least 2 CPUs and 5GB of RAM.
+- Ensure the VM is created with total 4 attached disks (raw).

+NOTE: For single-node VM, the VM node itself is treated as primary node.

 You will need to complete this [guide](https://github.com/Seagate/cortx/blob/main/doc/Release_Build_Creation.rst) before moving onto the steps below.

 ### 1. Change Hostname